 Even though not much happens for a great part of the book, the way the author lays the foundation was well done.
 I usually tend to prefer books that are very plot-heavy, but I did enjoy this book very much.
 The character development of the main characters was detailed enough without taking over the whole book.
 Dark academia and gothic vibes are not usually a genre I seek out, but I was pleasantly surprised.
 Well done Alexandra with this recommendation!
 I loved it, even though I only gave it four stars.
 But you know for me to give a five-star rating, the book will have to absolutely blow me away.

 A Nearly Normal Family by M. T. Edvardsson

 This is a reread for me for the NordicNoirReadalong for this month.
 I originally read this book in 2020 and loved it.
 I browsed through it again for the group discussion we held, and I enjoyed seeing other members’ reactions.

 It is a book that is told from three POVs: the father, the daughter, and the mother.

 The eighteen-year-old daughter of an affluent family is accused of murder, and the three family members all tell their own stories, from their own perspectives.

 This is a multi-layered story of how far we will go to protect those we love.
 A complex novel that keeps you hooked from the beginning to the end.
 If you’ve never read a Nordic Noir thriller, this one concentrates more on the psychological aspects of the genre, rather than the moody, dark atmosphere we expect.

-This sums up the seven books I managed to get through in February 2023.
-Have you read any of them?
+This sums up the seven book reviews from February 2023.
+Have you read any of these books?
 If you did, do we share similar thoughts?